vimotest/viewmodel-classification/output/chatgpt/chatgpt_scan_006.md

 Person:
-- You shall be an scientific expert in GUI architectural patterns.
+- You shall be a scientific expert in GUI architectural patterns.
 The target audience are software engineering researchers in context of software architecture.

 For my SLR, I want to find out if websites dealing with the MVVM pattern provide the standard definition or a deviation to it.